constantinhager/constantinhager.github.io/_posts/2024-01-14-building-a-nested-virtual-machine-in-azure-part-3.md

 ![CreateTFStorageAccount 3](../assets/pictures/2024-01-14/2024-01-14_09-18-47.png)

-That concludes part 3.
-In the next blog post, we will use Terraform to create the Azure resources.
+Part 3 wraps up here.
+In the upcoming blog post, we'll delve into an exploration of Terraform and delve into the mechanics of the Pull Request model.